microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaFederationProperty.md

 ```

 ## Description
-the Get-EntraBetaFederationProperty cmdlet gets key settings from both the Active Directory Federation Services 2.0 server and Microsoft Online.
+The Get-EntraBetaFederationProperty cmdlet gets key settings from both the Active Directory Federation Services 2.0 server and Microsoft Online.
 You can use this
-information to troubleshoot authentication problems caused by mismatched settings between the Active Directory Federation Services 2.0 server and Microsoft Online.
+Information to troubleshoot authentication problems caused by mismatched settings between the Active Directory Federation Services 2.0 server and Microsoft Online.

 ## Examples